O2 waives the exit fee on death – but the handset debt still stands

 • A forwarding address for final letters

-If the account was a Pay Monthly contract, you may also be asked whether you want to transfer the number to a new account (in your name, subject to a credit check) or simply disconnect it.
+If the account was a Pay Monthly contract, you may also be asked whether you want to transfer the number to a new account in your name or simply disconnect it.

 What happens to the contract

 O2’s published policy is that early termination fees are waived when a customer dies.
-This applies to Pay Monthly contracts.
-You will not be charged for the remaining months on a fixed-term agreement simply because the contract cannot run to its end date.
+This applies to Pay Monthly contracts and to the Airtime Plan element of O2 Refresh contracts.
+You will not be charged for the remaining months on a fixed-term agreement.

 Outstanding handset finance: If the deceased was paying for a phone, tablet, or smartwatch through O2’s device loan scheme, the outstanding balance on that loan agreement remains a liability of the estate.
 This is separate from the airtime contract – it is a finance agreement, not a service fee.
-You or the executor should discuss this with the bereavement team, who can explain the outstanding amount and how to settle it.
+See the O2 Refresh section below for the full detail.

 Any unpaid bills: Regular monthly charges accrued before death, or charges incurred up to the date of notification, may still be due.
 O2 will confirm any outstanding balance and allow up to 14 days for it to clear.